oorestisime/oasome/src/md/mayan/index.md

 Besides the archaeological structures if you are lucky you will see a few monkeys around and probably lots of iguanas.

-Since the archeological site is a medium sized one we got it done in a few hours and we had time observing a few monkeys and iguanas that were around.
+Since the archeological site is a medium sized one we got it done in a few hours and we had time left to observe a few monkeys and iguanas that were around.
 We then headed towards the Palenque city.
 The city on its own had nothing else to offer in terms of sight-seeing but we had a much needed rest walking around the city late afternoon and spending the following day around before taking a night bus to Merida.

 # Merida

-We opted to take a night train in order to get some sleep and it was quite a good choice.
+We opted to take a night train in order to get some sleep and avoid travelling during the day and it was quite a good choice.
 The only minor problem was that they have the AC full and at some times we were a bit cold!
-Keep something warm with you on the bus!
+Damn we should have kept something warm with us on the bus!

 We arrived in Merida early in the morning.
-We hadn't plan to visit the city but we had a few hours in our disposal to walk around the city center before renting our car.
+We hadn't plan to visit the city but we had a few hours at our disposal to walk around the old center before renting our car.
 The city center looked quite nice and it could have justified staying there for a night to take advantage of it.
 This would have required taking the bus directly after Palenque which we thought wasn't possible for us.
 We are not avid bus travelers so taking a 7 hours ride in the morning and another 8 hours ride in the evening felt too much.

 # Uxmal